 It works in close collaboration with the researchers as well as with the various departments of the laboratory.

-For its activities, the department relies mainly on microcontroller programming, software interfacing with LabVIEW, 3D design with SolidWorks and additive manufacturing with FDM and stereolithography 3D printers.
+For its activities, the department relies mainly on microcontroller programming, software interfacing with LabVIEW, 3D design with SolidWorks and additive manufacturing with 3D printers of FDM and Stereolithography technologies.

 - LabVIEW basics

-The service is composed of three engineers and one engineering assistant.
+The service is composed of two engineers and one engineering assistant.